-Ms. Elman has litigated numerous cases related to the financial crisis, including more than fifteen actions arising out of wrongdoing involving the issuance of residential mortgage-backed securities (“RMBS”) and other complex financial products, resulting in several substantial settlements.
+Ms. Elman was class counsel in Alaska Electrical Pension Fund v.
+Bank of America Corporation et al. (“ISDAFix”) and In re Foreign Exchange Benchmark Rates Antitrust Litigation (“FOREX”), and litigated and settled numerous cases related to the financial crisis, including more than fifteen actions arising out of wrongdoing involving the issuance of residential mortgage-backed securities (“RMBS”) and other complex financial products.
 Additionally, Ms. Elman was a member of the litigation teams that successfully represented the lead plaintiff in a case dubbed “The Enron of India,” In re Satyam Computer Services Ltd. Securities Litigation, which settled for $150.5 million, and In re Kinder Morgan Energy Partners, L.P.
 Derivative Litigation, which settled for $27.5 million.
-She recently represented institutional investors in In re Merck and Co., Inc. Securities, Derivative & ERISA Litigation and In re Petrobras Securities Litigation, resulting in substantial investor recoveries.
+She represented institutional investors in In re Merck and Co., Inc. Securities, Derivative & ERISA Litigation and In re Petrobras Securities Litigation, resulting in substantial investor recoveries.

-Prior to joining Grant & Eisenhofer, Ms. Elman represented clients before the SEC and participated in numerous appearances before federal and state courts as an associate at a leading New York law firm.
+Prior to joining Grant & Eisenhofer, Ms. Elman represented clients before the SEC, DOJ, and state regulators, and appeared before federal and state courts as an associate at a leading New York law firm.